+Dr. Dave Rampersad

+Interim Dean, College of Health Sciences

-Dr. Dave Rampersad Vice President of Academic Affairs Faulkner University 5345 Atlanta Hwy Montgomery, Al 36109 Email drampersad@faulkner.edu
+Vice President of Academic Affairs

+Faulkner University

+5345 Atlanta Hwy

+Montgomery, Al 36109

+Email drampersad@faulkner.edu

 Phone: (334) 386-7102

 Complaints about the DPT program or University related to compliance with accreditation standards must be submitted in writing to the Commission on Accreditation in Physical Therapy Education (CAPTE).
 These complaints should be addressed as follows: